romeerez/orchid-orm/docs/src/guide/transactions.md

 })
 ```

-If used outside of the transaction, the hook will be executed immediately:
+If used outside the transaction, the hook will be executed immediately:

 ```ts
 // Runs hook immediately.